Greenhouse gas emissions

 We use estimates of future carbon costs that are specific to each country.
 This is an important part of our efforts to stay in step with society’s progress toward the goals of the Paris Agreement.
 These estimates were developed using the current Nationally Determined Contributions (NDCs) submitted by countries as part of the Paris Agreement.
 By 2050, our estimates for all countries increase to $85 a tonne of GHG emissions.

 They are the first NDCs under the Paris Agreement and are scheduled to be revised every five years.
 Therefore, as countries update their NDCs, we expect to update our estimates too.
 Accordingly, we believe they are a more accurate reflection of society’s current implementation of the Paris Agreement.
-The believes the current NDCs are consistent with limiting the average global temperature rise to around three degrees Celsius above pre-industrial levels.
+The UN believes the current NDCs are consistent with limiting the average global temperature rise to around three degrees Celsius above pre-industrial levels.
 In coming decades, we expect countries to tighten these NDCs to meet the goals of the Paris Agreement.

 We have also developed and implemented a comprehensive CO2 and energy management information system that supports our facilities, for example, by analysing real-time data to highlight maintenance gaps and monitor performance.